 Allen County CAUV Mailing

-The Allen County Auditor’s Office mailed the new triennial soil rates to all CAUV land owners on October 24, 2018.
+The Allen County Auditor’s Office mailed the new reappraisal soil rates to all CAUV land owners in August 2021.

 Below are additional documents you may find useful in understanding the CAUV soil rates formula as well as the CAUV program in general.